garden-io/garden/docs/reference/module-types/helm.md

 [tasks](#tasks) > cacheResult

 Set to false if you don't want the task's result to be cached.
 Use this if the task needs to be run any time your project (or one or more of the task's dependants) is deployed.
-Otherwise the task is only re-run when its version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run task`.
+Otherwise the task is only re-run when its version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run`.

 | Type      | Default | Required |
 | --------- | ------- | -------- |